QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Experiments

 \subsection{Method}

-Following \citet{warstadt2020blimp, taktasheva2024rublimp}, the sentences in a minimal pair are ranked based on their perplexity (PPL).
+Following \citet{warstadt2020blimp, taktasheva2024rublimp}, the sentences in an MP are ranked based on their perplexity (PPL).
 The PPL of a sentence $s$ is inferred as \autoref{eq:ppl}, where $|s|$ is the sentence length in tokens, $x_i$ are individual words, and $\Theta$ denotes the LLM’s parameters.
 We use the official source code from \href{https://huggingface.co/spaces/zoebat20/BLiMP/blob/main/app.py}{BLiMP HuggingFace Metrics repository} to compute the probability.